orsinium/blog/content/posts/go/safe-api.md

 Now, if we change the behavior, the method signature also changes.

-It's a common practice to provide a `Must` method for functions that are used at the entry level or init time of the app.
+It's a common practice to provide a `Must` method for functions that are used at the entry-level or init time of the app.
 For example, [regexp.Compile](https://pkg.go.dev/regexp#Compile) is complemented by [regexp.MustCompile](https://pkg.go.dev/regexp#MustCompile).
 However, it may be tedious to maintain, especially if you have lots of such functions.
 So, generics to the rescue:

 ```go
 func Must[T any](val T, err error) T {